The-deep-biosphere/2023-Milos/Pipeline explanations.md

 	--fastqout $s.trimmed.fastq
 ```
 - `--fastq_filter`: Name of the input fastq file to be filtered.
-- `--fastq_maxns`: Discard sequences with more than zero N's.
+- `--fastq_maxns`: Discard sequences with more than zero Ns.
 N's are unknown base pairs.
 - `--fastq_trunclen`: Trim the sequences at 220bp.
 Throw away the shorter ones.
 - `--fastqout`: The name of the output file.

-### Quality filtering
+### 3. Quality filtering
 Fastq files contains both the sequences and the quality information related to each base pair.
 There are many ways to filter your sequences based on the quality.
-Here we use the max expected error principle, setting it to 2.
-That means the quality of our sequences allow us to expect no more than 2 errors in each sequence.
+Here we use the max expected error principle, setting it to 2 for the Ion Torrent files, and 1 for the Illumina files.
+That means the quality of our sequences allow us to expect no more than 2 (or 1) errors in each sequence.
 Considering that we will later cluster our sequence at 97% similarity, 2 errors over 220bp should not make a major difference.
-Again, we use `vsearch`.
+Again, we use vsearch.
 ```bash
 vsearch --fastq_filter $f \
 	--relabel $s. \